Is In-Flight Wi-Fi Worth It? What to Know Before Wasting Money on It

 Which Airlines Offer In-Flight Wi-Fi?

-If you’re fortunate enough to live in the United States, you benefit from virtually ubiquitous in-flight Wi-Fi.
+Domestic US flyers are extremely lucky in that almost all carriers have some form of in-flight Wi-Fi.
 Rather than list the airlines that do offer it, I might as well mention the major ones that don’t:

 In-Flight Wi-Fi Is a Last Resort